TrevorAlspach/COP3252-Monopoly/README.md

 - In the start window, choose the number of players (2-4) by clicking on the corresponding button.
 ![Start Window](https://myoctocat.com/assets/images/base-octocat.svg)
+- The main window opens up with the requested number of players.
+  - Player 1 is represented by the car icon.
+  - Player 2 is represented by the hat icon.
+  - Player 3 is represented by the ship icon.
+  - Player 4 is represented by the dog icon.
-- Roll 2 dice to move spaces by using the “Roll Dice” button.
+- Starting with Player 1, roll 2 dice to move spaces by using the “Roll Dice” button.
 The sum of the dice roll will be how many spaces a player moves, which will be performed automatically
   - If you roll doubles, you can roll again.
   - If you roll doubles 3 times, you go to jail.
   - When a player has used up all of their available dice rolls for their turn, the "Roll Dice" button no longer works.